 There are countless options to suit your desired lifestyle, and hopefully, the tips below will help to narrow down your choices.

 The most popular areas with expats are the Caribbean, Pacific, Gulf of Mexico, and inner mountainous towns.
 They all have varied climates and a host of amenities and leisure activities.

-Small islands such as Isla Mujeres, Cozumel are better for exploring.
-Another bonus for explorers is an easy route to neighbouring Belize, Guatemala, and down to Panama via the famous Pan American highway.
+Small islands such as Isla Mujeres, and Cozumel are better for exploring.
+Another bonus for explorers is an easy route to neighbouring Belize, Guatemala, and down to Panama via the famous Pan-American highway.

-1. Playa del Carmen – laid back vibe and relaxed beachside living
+1. Playa del Carmen – the most laid-back vibe and relaxed beachside living

 The climate is sub-tropical year-round with a rainy season and dry season.